 I have been working in the garden industry for over 40 years and during that time we've had plenty of bad weather.
-It has become so apparent that we are now all familiar with these storms by name, such as Doris in March 2017.
 As a result of the heavy rain and strong winds, both GardenSite.co.uk and my garden centre receive a lot of calls from people regarding insurance claims.

 Based on experience this is my guide on how customers should go about preventing damage to their property and, if the worst happens, how to make a claim with their insurance companies.

 Before stormy weather arrives it is sensible to put away garden furniture, umbrellas, toys, tools and garden equipment.
 Retract awnings and canopies, secure bins and their lids, close and lock gates.
 Place anything liable to blow over like bird tables, containers or ornaments on their side or in a safe location.
 Prune overhanging branches and make sure fence panels are stable and secure.
 Stake plants and take down hanging baskets.

 For larger structures such as sheds and greenhouses, you should prepare for stormy weather even before you buy them.

 Although bargains do undoubtedly crop up, the general rule is that the quality of a product is reflected in its price.
 The old maxim that quality is remembered long after price is forgotten is very true with garden buildings.
 Products that have been thoughtfully and well designed, built to a high standard, and use good quality materials, will certainly cost more than something that has been poorly designed and badly manufactured but will invariably prove to be a better investment in the end..